-The early forms of reasoning and learning in young humans, and corresponding subsets in other animals, are beyond the scope of current AI theorem provers, planners, reasoners, or learning systems that I know of.
-Those forms seem to be used by non-human intelligent animals that are able to perceive both possibilities and constraints on possibilities in spatial configurations.
+Some of the early forms of reasoning and learning in young humans, and corresponding subsets in other animals, are beyond the scope of current AI theorem provers, planners, reasoners, or learning systems that I know of.
+Some of those forms seem to be used by non-human intelligent animals that are able to perceive both possibilities and constraints on possibilities in spatial configurations.
 Betty, a New Caledonian crow, made headline news in 2002 when she surprised Oxford researchers by making a hook from a straight piece of wire, in order to lift a bucket of food out of a vertical glass tube.
-Moreover, in a series of repeated challenges she made multiple hooks, using at least four very different strategies, taking advantage of different parts of the environment, all apparently in full knowledge of what she was doing and why -- as there was no evidence of random trial and error behaviour.
+Moreover, in a series of repeated challenges she made multiple hooks, using at least four very different strategies, taking advantage of different parts of the environment, all apparently in full knowledge of what she was doing and why - as there was no evidence of random trial and error behaviour.
 Why did she not go on using the earlier methods, which all worked?

-Several of the videos showing the diversity of techniques are still available here: http://users.ox.ac.uk/~kgroup/tools/movies.shtml
+Several of the videos showing the diversity of techniques are still available here:

+http://users.ox.ac.uk/~kgroup/tools/movies.shtml.
+The absence of trial-and-error processes in the successful episodes suggests that Betty had a deep understanding of the range of possibilities and constraints on possibilities in her problem solving situations.
 It is very unlikely that you have previously encountered and solved the problem posed below the following image, yet many people very quickly think of a solution.